nicky-nym/nicky-nym.github.io/index.md

   * **Bigger may not be better.** Big cities, with more people, have more destinations to go to, and have a wider variety of destinatations.
 But, if there's too much congestion, it may take too long to get to the other side of town, so that limits your kinematic range.
 Your range doesn't cover the whole city, just the region of the city that's within 30 minutes of you.
   * **Denser may not be better.** New York is much denser than Los Angeles, so there are more destinations per square mile in New York than there are in Los Angeles.
 But it takes longer to travel 10 miles in New York than in does in Los Angeles, so Los Angeles actually has a larger kinematic range than New York.

-### <a name="rules_of_thumb"></a>Rules of thumb

-  * **People tend to travel about one hour a day.**
-    * For people who commute, the average commute is about 30 minutes each way.
-    * For people who aren’t commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc.
-    * This "one hour per day" number has been found to be surprisingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
-This is called the **Marchetti constant** (named for Cesare Marchetti, although it was really Yacov Zahavi who first wrote about it).
-  * **Some aspects of a city scale linearly.**
-    * If a city doubles in population size, many measurable characteristics of the city, such as the number of businesses, also double in size.
-Around the world, from small towns to big cities, regardless of the size of city, there's always about one business establishment per 22 people, and an average of about 8 employees for each establishment.
-  * **Some aspects of a city scale sub-linearly.**
-    * There are often economies of scale in the infrastructure of big cities (or at least, economies of density).
-    * If a city doubles in population size, meaning it grows by 100%, parts of the supporting infrastructure tend to only grow by 85%.
-This is tends to be true for networks of roads, electrical cables, and municipal sewers and water pipes.
-  * **Some aspects of a city scale super-linearly.**
-    *